sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_8.png)

-2. In the right pane, scroll down to the `account_num_checking` field you authored in previous steps.
+2. In the right pane, scroll down to the checking account number field you authored in previous steps.
 Verify that the extracted information automatically updated to reflect the second example document.
 For example, the account number updated from `8347-32348` to `9876-12345`:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_9.png)